-To establish a first party bad faith claim in Oklahoma and in most jurisdictions (including Maryland), a plaintiff must show that the insurance company’s action were unreasonable under the circumstances, and that the insurer failed to deal fairly and act in good faith in the handling of the claim.
+To establish a first-party bad faith claim in Oklahoma and in most jurisdictions (including Maryland), a plaintiff must show that the insurance company’s action was unreasonable under the circumstances, and that the insurer failed to deal fairly and act in good faith in the claim’s handling.
 Here, Progressive was wrong and admitted they were wrong and paid the claim.
 But the court found that they were reasonable to investigate further because there were suspicious things about the claim.

-There are two take home message here.
+There are two take-home messages here.
 First, Progressive Insurance is overzealous and difficult to deal with in car accident claims.
 Alas, this we already knew.
 The second is another truth that has stood the test of time: filing lawsuits because you are mad is really not a great idea.